e2b-dev/awesome-ai-agents/README.md

 Memory management, Data analysis

 ### Description
+- A system that intelligently manages different memory tiers in LLMs to effectively provide the extended context within the LLM's limited context window.
 - Chat with your data - talk to your local files or SQL database
 - Create perpetual chatbots with self-editing memory